inspections, or keurings, are held in the late summer and early fall of each year at host sites (link to map of keurings) throughout

 The foal's total score will be the arithmetic median, with one point behind the decimal.
 Premiums will be awarded as follows:

-Foal Premium for overall scores of 8.0 and above.
-Mare Premium for Mare Book 1 candidates with an overall score of 49 points or above.
+Foal Premium for overall scores of 8.0 and above at the judge's discretion.
+Mare Premium for Mare Book 1 candidates with an average score